OscarBataille/Bostadeur/README.md

 ```

-2. Create a factory for that provider in App\ProviderFactory that exentends AbstractProviderFactory and implement the method make()
+2. Create a factory for that provider in App\ProviderFactory that exentends AbstractProviderFactory and implement the abstract method make() (which return an instance of the provider).

 3. Add the config in config.php under 'providers':
 ```php
   \App\Provider\DiosProvider::class          => [